Skip to main content

 Training new staff, organizing schedules, resolving customer issues, leading student projects, managing volunteer tasks, or keeping records accurate all work better than isolated skill words.

-A skills-based resume can still include a brief employment section.
-That usually makes the document feel more trustworthy and easier to follow.
-Keep the timeline concise, but do not remove it completely unless the context clearly justifies that choice.
+A skills-based resume should usually include a brief employment section.
+This makes the document feel more credible and easier to follow.
+Keep the timeline concise, but do not remove it entirely unless there is a clear reason.

 See Better phrasing

-A short employment section with job title, employer, and dates often works better than a document that never tells the reader where the experience came from.
+A short employment section with job title, employer, and dates is often more effective than a resume that never explains where your experience came from.

-This type of resume becomes much stronger when the language matches the job.
-Bring the vocabulary of the vacancy into your skill headings, your examples, and your tools section so the reader can connect your background to the target role faster.
+This type of resume is much stronger when your language matches the job description.
+Use the vocabulary of the job posting in your skill headings, examples, and tools section, so recruiters can quickly connect your background to the target role.

 See Quick rule